UC Teaching Medal

 - sustained and outstanding teaching excellence and

-- leadership in teaching and learning across the University (rather than in one discipline), nationally and/or internationally.
+- leadership in wider teaching and learning.
+This wider leadership should be either across the University (rather than in one discipline), nationally and/or internationally.

 Leadership may be in the form of innovation in teaching and teaching research, fostering colleagues' development, communication and support of good practice, and development in teaching.
 It is usually expected that nominees will have already received a University Teaching Award or College Teaching Award and/or UCSA Lecturer or Supervisor of the Year Award prior to their nomination for a Teaching Medal.